About Us

 History of Sacsayhuamán

-With the Spanish invasion, Sacsayhuamán became a battlefield, being key for the Inca resistance.
-After the battles, this place was dismantled, and its stones were moved to build buildings, such as the Cathedral of Cusco.
+With the arrival of the Spaniards, Sacsayhuamán became a battlefield, serving as a key point for Inca resistance.
+After the battles ended, this place was dismantled and its stones were reused for the construction of churches, such as Cusco Cathedral.

-Over time, Sacsayhuamán lost its importance until it was abandoned and even used as a quarry for the construction of houses for the inhabitants.
-It was not until 1983 that it was declared a Cultural Heritage of the Nation.
+Over time, Sacsayhuamán lost importance until it was abandoned and was even used as a quarry for the construction of local homes.
+It was not until 1983 that the city of Cusco, including Sacsayhuamán, was inscribed as a UNESCO World Heritage Site.

 What does Sacsayhuamán mean?